The Pulse of K-Entertainment

 Is Lucas still part of NCT or WayV?

 No. Lucas already left NCT and WayV in May 2023, so the April 24, 2026 contract update is about SM Entertainment, not group membership.
-He had remained under SM for solo activities after leaving the groups.
-This new notice means he is now outside both the NCT system and the label that managed his post-group solo work.
+He remained signed to SM for solo activities after leaving the groups, which is why this new notice matters.
+It means he is now outside both the NCT system and the label that managed his post-group solo work.

 Share This Article